BDC Hamburger Icon

 What is IVR?

-IVR stands for interactive voice response.
 IVR systems are programs designed to interact with live callers through voice recognition tools or telephone keypads.
 Instead of using a live person to direct calls, the IVR system provides a faster way to send callers to the right department.
-IVR systems are a must to handle heavy call volume at call centers.
+IVR systems are a necessity to handle heavy call volume at call centers.

 How does IVR work?

 IVR develops a menu system within your call network that collects caller responses either through voice or keypad controls.
 The IVR system uses those responses to route callers to the correct department within an organization.
-According to Genesys, a provider of IVR software, the system allows for 24/7 and 365 days a year caller self-service.
+Since the software allows for caller self-service, the system can run 24/7.

 How IVR systems can benefit your marketing company

-Interactive voice response (IVR) systems aren’t just for major enterprises.
+IVR systems aren’t only for major enterprises.
 Even boutique marketing companies can benefit from IVR technology.
-These systems work for both inbound and outbound calls, and while efficient routing is a major benefit of an IVR, that’s not the only feature they offer.
+These systems work for both inbound and outbound calls and, while efficient routing is a major benefit of an IVR, that’s not the only feature they offer.

 Here are five ways IVR systems can benefit your marketing company.